ibanknatoPrad/emuDownloadCenter-wiki/Collecting-walktrough.md

     [INFO]
     InfoVersion	        = Version of the INI file layout.
-    LastCheck           = Last check for this emulator on the offical author website (if still avaiable).
+    LastCheck           = Last check for this emulator on the official author website (if still available).
     CompleteFlag        = All versions and downloads completed till LastCheck date?
 (1=yes)

     [EMULATOR]
-    Author              = Author of the emulator.
+    Author              = Author(s) of the emulator.
-    Contact             = Possible E-mail of the Author.
+    Contact             = E-mail of the Author.
     License             = The License of the Emulator (Freeware/Shareware/Open Source/GPL).
-    BiosNeeded          = Does the Emulator need BIOS ROMS to run?
-(1=yes) Website             = Website where the emulator can be found.
-    Notes               = Small description of the emulator.
+    BiosNeeded          = Does the Emulator need BIOS ROM(S) to run?
+(1=yes) Website             = The Website where the emulator can be found (starting with http://) Notes               = Small description of the emulator.

 Example Contents (Emulator Potator for Watara Supervision):